greydevv/mango-compiler/README.md

 First, the compiler needs some source code:
 ![language](https://user-images.githubusercontent.com/58391520/157451845-a0c21836-bf69-483f-8d8c-fa6fdd49ba5a.png)

-Then, the AST is constructed from the source code in the frontend:
+Then, the AST is constructed from the source code in the front end:
 ![AST](https://user-images.githubusercontent.com/58391520/157453597-a025783d-a71e-49f7-868b-644907fb738f.png)

-After the AST ins constructed, it is fed to the code-generation module, which emits IR:
+After the AST is constructed, it is fed to the code-generation module, which emits the IR:
 ![LLVM-IR](https://user-images.githubusercontent.com/58391520/157454073-f8acd217-76a9-4789-99d2-eb002e03a6bf.png)